 Summer Tomato Pie

 Our first few tests of Summer Tomato Pie made it clear that while juiciness is the strength of a good tomato, it’s the enemy of tomato pie.
 The wet tomatoes created a soaked, doughy bottom crust.
 To eliminate moisture, we salted the tomatoes and let them sit to draw out their juice.
 After the slices drained, we pressed them firmly with paper towels, layered them in the pie, and cut large vents in the top crust for steam to escape.
-We placed our Summer Tomato Pie on a very hot preheated baking sheet in a very hot oven to avoid sogginess and ensure crispiness.
 Adding cornstarch to the filling and lowering the oven heat after a few minutes prevented the mayonnaise from curdling.

 © 2017 America's Test Kitchen.
 All rights reserved.